JunweiLiang/Multiverse/forking_paths_dataset/README.md

       <img src="../images/moment_editor_example1.gif" height="300px" />
   </div>
   <p style="font-weight:bold;font-size:0.9em;">
     You can use the moment editor to edit or even create from scratch a person-vehicle scenario.
-See more in <a href="https://youtu.be/MktcrwkbNC4" target="_blank">this video</a>
+The vehicle movements will be interpolated in the final recordings so it will be much smoother.
+See more in <a href="https://youtu.be/MktcrwkbNC4" target="_blank">this video</a>.
   </p>
 </div>